bertrandg/bertrandg.github.io/_posts/2014-12-22-yourphototravel-v2-angular-editor-app.md

 I'm gonna talk more about the new Etin editor I coded.
 The last one used backboneJS, the widest used frontend framework at this time.
-And Flash was still alive and even necessary for some fonctionnalities like image resizing on client side, photo editing, and upload progress.
+And Flash was still alive and even needed for some fonctionnalities like image resizing on client side, photo editing, and upload progress.

 Now, 2 years and a half later, web development changed a lot.<br>
 Browsers are almost all evergreen, more and more html5 apis are usable (geoloc, history, canvas, drag&drop,..) and AngularJS has emerged and became the new standart frontend framework.